 When choosing plant-based products, choose those with as few ingredients as possible and ones that you can recognize and pronounce.

 Myth #4: Calories in/calories out is all that matters.

 FACT: The form of those calories is just as – if not more – important!
-(15) 400 calories of soda or potato chips has a vastly different effect on your body than 400 calories of broccoli or beans.
-Whole foods are more nutrient dense, meaning that they provide more nutrients per gram.
-Foods that are rich in fiber, protein, healthy fats, vitamins, and minerals will fill, satisfy, and nourish your body, whereas “empty calories” from highly processed junk foods provide little benefit beyond temporary energy.
+(15) 400 calories of soda or potato chips has a very different effect on your body than 400 calories of broccoli or beans.
+Whole foods are more nutrient dense, meaning they provide more nutrients per gram.
+Foods that are rich in fiber, protein, healthy fats, vitamins, and minerals will fill, satisfy, and nourish your body.
+Ultra-processed junk foods provide little benefit beyond temporary energy.